mdabdullah008/mdabdullah008/README.md

 	- College (HSC-2027)
    	- C Programming
 - :bulb: I'm interested in all things : **Scripting, Software programming, Linux, Homelabbing**
-- 🐧 I'm currently using Debian 13 as my main distro.
+- 🐧 I'm currently using Arch as my main distro.
 - 💬 Talk to me about anything that interests you.

 ## My Skills Include